 - The Extended Cut of Mass Effect 3's infamous endings clarifies (and possibly outright retcons) the original, confusing Esoteric Happy Endings that had the fandom up in arms with rage.

 - The Leviathan DLC gives more clarity on the Catalyst's and Reapers origins.

-- Hotline Miami, like most games by cactus, is weird.
+- Hotline Miami, like most games by cactus, is weird, feeling like an insane, barely-coherent technicolor orgy of unexplained violence and destruction.
 But if you get the Golden Ending by collecting all the hidden letters, solving the puzzle they form, and using the result as a password on the Big Bad Duumvirate's computer, the plot comes back down to reality.
+Relatively speaking.